Andreas-Menzel/ADDS-FlightControl/Documentation/API/ASK.md

 ### Response

-The response from Traffic Control is a JSON formatted string.
+The response from Flight Control is a JSON formatted string.

 | FIELD         | TYPE       | VALUE SET? | INFORMATION               |
 |---------------|------------|------------|---------------------------|